section-engineering-education/engineering-education/articles/hapi-vs-koa-vs-express/index.md

 Express framework is the oldest of the three.
 Its initial commit was made by TJ Holowaychuk on June 26th, 2009 and its first release was on the 2nd of January 2010 after around 660 commits.
 The two main contributors at the time of its first release were TJ Holowaychuk and Ciaron Jessup.
 Express.js is currently at version 4.17.1 after 280 releases and 5,592 commits.

 ### Framework popularity
-All the frameworks are widely used by developers world wide, but still, one might need to know which framework is more popular than the other(s).
+All these frameworks are widely used by developers world wide, but still, one might need to know which framework is more popular than the other(s).
 In this section we will have a look at that.
 Our popularity comparison will be based on statistics from GitHub and [npm](https://www.npmjs.com)

 #### Hapi.js
 Hapi.js's GitHub repository has 12.7k stars, 205 contributors, 1.3k forks and 332 releases.